-1. Extend one jack at a time and check the corresponding lights to be sure that the wiring is correct and that all lights are functioning properly.
+1. Extend each pair of jacks and check the corresponding lights to be sure that the wiring is correct and that all lights are functioning properly.

 2. The red light indicates that the corresponding jack is in the vertical position, or extended approximately 2" if it is a straight acting jack.